 Since Google provides answers to the users by aligning the user and the business location, it is very important that you create a Google My Business profile that includes your address and contact details.

 Also include the same details on your website and try to get listed in local directories as well.

 Use high-intent keywords to drive immediate conversions

-Websites are crucial for small businesses and high-intent keywords play a big role in the growth of any online business, big or small.
+Websites are crucial for small businesses and high-intent keywords play a big role in the growth of any online brand, big or small.

 They’re what your content marketing strategy and on-page setup are based on.
 They also give Google a good understanding of what your site is about.

 Which methods do you follow to find and use high-intent keywords to drive conversions?
 Share in the comments!